-Nigeria's Buhari, Atiku make final appeal for votes ahead of delayed poll
+Nigeria's Buhari, Atiku focus on economy ahead of delayed poll

 Buhari’s economic reforms are focused on infrastructure development and extending a social welfare program to create jobs and lift the poorest Nigerians out of poverty.

-Atiku, candidate of the main opposition People’s Democratic Party (PDP), urged voters to remove Buhari from office in a video on his Twitter feed.
+Atiku, candidate of the main opposition People’s Democratic Party (PDP), would continue the country’s Niger Delta amnesty program, a policy adviser told Reuters on Thursday.

-“If you do not vote you will be accepting that the next four years will be like the last,” said Atiku, who has criticized Buhari’s handling of the economy.
+The program gives stipends to former militants in the oil-rich Delta region.
+Militants have long argued that the impoverished delta should receive a greater share of the country’s energy wealth.

+Buhari sought to overhaul the program early in his tenure, triggering a renewed series of attacks on oil facilities, but later continued with the existing arrangement introduced by his predecessor Goodluck Jonathan.

+“The Niger Delta Amnesty would be continued ... pending the final implementation of our restructuring policy,” said the adviser.
+“Restructuring” is the term used to describe Atiku’s plan to devolve more power to regions.

+The devolution policy, which Atiku said would enable regions to keep more of the money they generate, prompted the Niger Delta Avengers militant group to endorse him and vow to cripple the economy if Buhari is re-elected.

-Atiku has promised to create jobs, privatize the state oil company and double the size of the economy to $900 billion by 2025, in large part by handing a larger role to the private sector.
+Atiku has promised to create jobs, privatize the state oil company and double the size of the economy to $900 billion by 2025, mostly by handing a larger role to the private sector.

-Buhari became the first opposition candidate to unseat a Nigerian president at the ballot box.
+He urged voters to remove Buhari, who was the first opposition candidate to unseat a Nigerian president at the ballot box, from office.

-Atiku, who backed Buhari’s last election bid but left the president’s ruling party in late 2017, asked his supporters to replicate Buhari’s unprecedented 2015 election victory.

-“This Saturday we will have the opportunity to do so again,” Atiku said.
+“If you do not vote you will be accepting that the next four years will be like the last,” Atiku said on Twitter.

-Writing by Alexis Akwagyiram; Editing by James Macharia and Alison Williams
+Additional reporting by Tife Owolabi and Paul Carsten; Writing by Alexis Akwagyiram; Editing by James Macharia and Alison Williams